-The Grade and Sex drop downs will allow the teacher to filter out specific students to display.
+The Grade and Gender dropdowns will allow the teacher to filter out specific students to display.

 The Physical Fitness test records need to have a valid test date.
 By default the current day will be populated in the 1st Test Dt field.
 Click on the Date Chooser icon.
 Select the date that the student took the test and it will update in the Test Date field.
 The test date is also limited to valid dates within the Testing Administration.
 If a date is selected outside of the Testing Administration window a message will appear indicating that the date must be within the Testing Administration and the original date will be restored in the field.

 Press Tab to the move to the next field.
 Enter all test scores into these fields.
-Not all of the fields will display on the screen at once, so you must use the scroll bar to display the remaining test fields.
+If all of the fields do not display on the screen at once, use the scroll bar to display the remaining test fields.
 Teacher Portal saves the changes immediately as they are entered.

 A box that turns red after a score is entered indicates that the score is not within the range accepted by the testing vendor.
 Some districts would like to keep these values rather than the maximum values since they are a record of how the student performed on the test.
 For this reason the score is highlighted in red to indicate that it should be reviewed for accuracy.
 This score will also display on the error report with a message that in the extract it will be replaced with the maximum allowable value.